BenSturgeon/website/content/learning_how_to_learn.md

 If a certain learning strategy isn't working for you after a decent length of time, you need to change your strategy.

 Use mnemonics.
-For example, tish for table in German. tissues -> tish etc.
+For example, tish for table in German.
+Tissues -> tish etc.

 ## Creativity and problem solving